GAAP: Generally Accepted Accounting Principles

 3. Principle of Sincerity

-Accountants must be as honest, impartial, and accurate in their reporting of a company’s financial performance as possible.
+Accountants must be as honest, impartial, and accurate as possible in their reporting of a company’s financial performance.
 They cannot lie or fudge numbers to make a company seem more profitable.

 4. Principle of Permanence of Methods

 All GAAP-compliant companies must be consistent with their methods and procedures.
-By doing so, all GAAP-compliant companies can be compared regardless of their industry.
+This way, all GAAP-compliant companies can be compared regardless of their industry.

 5. Principle of Non-Compensation

-Businesses must report all aspects of their performance, both good and bad, and without the expectation of debt compensation.
+Businesses must report all aspects of their performance, both good and bad, and do so without the expectation of debt compensation.

 6. Principle of Prudence

 Accountants should never speculate or give their opinion in a financial report.
-All records must only include expenses and provisions for spending that have or will certainly take place.
+All records must include only expenses and provisions for spending that have taken or will certainly take place.

 7. Principle of Continuity